srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 #### Task 3: Change the device configuration through its twin

-With the simulated device running, the `telemetryDelay` configuration can be updated by editing the device twin Desired State within Azure IoT Hub.
-This can be done by configuring the Device in the Azure IoT Hub within the Azure portal.
+With the simulated devices running, the `telemetryDelay` configuration can be updated by editing the device twin Desired State within Azure IoT Hub.

 1. Open the **Azure portal**, and then navigate to your **Azure IoT Hub** service.